 When not doing what she loves most (coding), she enjoys outdoor activities like camping.
 She is also a die hard Man U fan and can often be found watching the latest football match.

-Robbie Mackay - Software developer
+Robbie Mackay - Senior developer

 Robbie Mackay is a software developer based in Auckland, New Zealand.
 He works on Ushahidi deployments and customisation with external partners.
 He has been part of the Ushahidi community since early 2011, and is an active member of the Standby Taskforce Tech Team.